mpvnet-player/mpv.net/docs/Manual.md

 Cycles the pause property.
 In case the playlist is empty, the most recent file from the recent files list is loaded.

-### playlist-add \<integer\>
-Changes the playlist position by adding the supplied integer value.
-If the position goes out of range, it jumpes to the opposite end.

-### playlist-first
-Jumps to the first playlist entry, if the loaded file is already the first entry, nothing happens.

-### playlist-last
-Jumps to the last playlist entry, if the loaded file is already the last entry, nothing happens.

-### playlist-random
-Jumps to a random playlist entry.

-### quick-bookmark

-On the first press a bookmark is saved, on the second press it is restored and removed.
-When a new file is loaded the bookmark is removed.

 ### reg-file-assoc \<audio|video|image\>
 Registers the file associations.

 ### scale-window \<factor\>
 Decreases or increases the Window size.

-### select-profile
-Shows the command palette to select a profile.

 ### shell-execute \<file|URL\>
 Shell executes a single file or URL.